P-B1101/curl_generator/README.md

 # curl_generator

-A Flutter package to create simple curl (bash) with params, headers and body.
+A Dart package to create simple curl (bash) with params, headers and body.

 ## Getting started